littlebizzy/speed-demon/readme.txt

 After activating the plugin, all defined constants should work properly.
 Don't forget to purge all caches.

 == Frequently Asked Questions ==

+= What makes this plugin different from others? =

+Speed Demon is a lightweight PHP-only plugin that bundles several of our popular performance micro-plugins into a single plugin.
+All functions can be controlled precisely using defined constants.
+The purpose of this plugin is to bundle several of our popular performance plugins into one single plugin for easier installation and management.
+In order to do this efficiently, however, Speed Demon maintains our popular "no settings page" approach to avoid database queries and instability/setup requirements.
+The most stable functions (sub-plugins) are enabled by default, while less predictable functions (sub-plugins) such as Inline Styles are disabled by default.
+In order to enable or disable any given function (sub-plugin) simply use the defined constants below inside your wp-config.php file or using our free Custom Functions plugin instead.

+= Do all your plugins support the defined constants? =

+Note: these defined constants are ONLY supported within Speed Demon.
+If you have one of these installed as a standalone plugin already, that function WILL REMAIN ENABLED until you disable the standalone version of the function.
+For example, if you disable Index Autoload in Speed Demon using a defined constant, but you still have our other Index Autoload plugin installed + enabled, then that function will continue to function until you disable or delete the standalone Index Autoload plugin.
+This allows for web hosts or other agencies to force-control their WordPress environment using our standalone plugins.

 = How can I change this plugin's settings? =